curelladeng/MTA-Turnstile-Data/Project_Proposal.md

 * Analyze the correlations between subway usages and the number of Covid cases confirmed by boroughs of NY.

 ### Client Organization
- NYC Department of Health and Mental Hygiene(YC DOHMH)
+ NYC Department of Health and Mental Hygiene(NYC DOHMH)

 ### Data Description
 The following dataset will be used for the analysis: